outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - the meaning of meaning structures like 'lack of understanding'
         - meaning of a prediction function, given an understanding & definition of meaning indicated by the meaning-evaluation function defined & applied at the time
       - ml applied to predict:
+        - generative function of prediction function
         - weight changes that will optimize the most quickly
-        - prediction functions of various algorithms/parameters/data sets/assumptions to select most useful predictions minimizing a solution metric
+        - prediction functions of various algorithms/parameters/data sets/assumptions to select most useful prediction functions minimizing a solution metric

     - applying the origin problem as the average/representation structure around which change occurs or as a minima structure where a system stabilizes, given that problems generally occur on their own as a result of bad planning/lack of understanding, and energy/work is required to solve the problem
       - applying regression/line-fitting & related solution-finding/specifying methods to find lines that better fit the data set than the standard regression line, which is the problem bc of the error definition as 'mean squared difference from the regression line' or a similar definition incentivizing a solution that minimize that error